 The United States unemployment rate peaked during the latest recession at 10% in October 2009.
-Since, the civilian unemployment rate has decreased reaching a low of 5% in October 2015.
-The Charlotte MSA civilian unemployment rate peaked in January 2010 at 12.9% and followed the national trend of steady decline to its lowest point in December 2014 at 5% and settling at 5.2% in September 2015.
+Since, the civilian unemployment rate has decreased reaching a low of 4.3% in May of 2017.
+The Charlotte MSA civilian unemployment rate peaked in January 2010 at 12.9% and followed the national trend of steady decline to its lowest point in April of 2017 at 4.1%.